 Gareth is a psychologist primarily interested in developing and evaluating interventions to change health behaviour.
 As a researcher in the Behaviour and Health Research Unit, he is currently working on a range of evidence reviews and primary research projects examining the most effective ways to change behaviour at the population level (www.bhru.iph.cam.ac.uk).

-Gareth studied Experimental Psychology at the University of Oxford, followed by roles in NHS clinical psychology services (in neurological rehabilitation and psychosis), and in HIV/AIDS research and counselling in San Francisco, USA.
-After an MSc in Health Psychology at University College London, he completed a PhD in Health Psychology at the Institute of Psychiatry, Psychology & Neuroscience, King’s College London, awarded in 2010.
-He joined the Behaviour and Health Research Unit in 2011.
+Gareth studied Experimental Psychology at the University of Oxford, followed by clinical roles in the NHS (in neurological rehabilitation and in early intervention for psychosis).
+He then worked in HIV/AIDS research and counselling in San Francisco, USA, followed by an MSc in Health Psychology at University College London.
+He completed a PhD in Health Psychology at the Institute of Psychiatry, King’s College London, awarded in 2010, and joined the Behaviour and Health Research Unit in 2011.

 - Systematic reviews of interventions to change behaviour.